Also in this section

 What are ongoing charges?

-This is a historic measure of the annual costs of managing a fund, although it may be based on an estimate of upcoming costs where this provides a better indication of the expected costs.
-The ongoing charge is made up of a fund management fee* and, where a fund invests a substantial portion of its assets in other funds an amount for the pro-rated charges of those other funds.
-The daily fund price reflects the deduction of the ongoing charges.
+Ongoing Charges are fees taken from a fund annually for managing and administering operational aspects of a fund.
+They are calculated and shown as a percentage.
+The charge is generally based on the historic costs of managing a fund throughout the year, although it may be based on an estimate of upcoming costs where this provides a better indication of the expected costs.
+The ongoing charge is made up of a fund management fee* (FMF) and, where a fund invests a substantial portion of its assets in other funds, a pro-rated amount for the charges of those other funds.
+The daily price of shares / units in a fund will already reflect the deduction of the ongoing charges.
+Ongoing Charges are fees taken from a fund annually for managing and administering operational aspects of a fund.
+They are calculated and shown as a percentage.

 *The fund management fee is a single fixed rate charge to cover underlying costs of managing the fund.